weltliteratur/vossanto/special_cases.md

 - Stephen Colbert Isn't the New Letterman—He's the New Charlie Rose.
 - I wanted the **Meryl Streep** of *toasters*, a Hepburn; either would do. (→ "Hepburn" is also a source!?)
+- One result of the change they say is that the nature of the technological oneupsmanship between industry leaders like Intel and Motorola, the **Coke and Pepsi** of *microprocessors*, appears to be undergoing a metamorphosis
+- Putting in appearances also are various lions tigers bears birds and fish not to overlook the hosts Mickey Mouse and Minnie Mouse perhaps the **Bruce Willis and Cybill Shepherd** of the *cartoon set* Jiminy Cricket Freuds superego in the body of an insect and the eminent musicologist Prof Ludwig Von Drake
+- But their showcase wines are meant for the well heeled they want to be the **Bordeaux** of *California* not the **Beaujolais**.
+- The Finger Lakes will become the **Champagne** of *America* and Long Island will become the **Bordeaux** of *America* said Mr Gifford
+- George Grosz was the **Hogarth** or **Daumier** of *Weimar Germany*

 <!-- many more can be found here:
 https://github.com/weltliteratur/vossanto/blob/master/first/notes.org#more-than-three-parts-but-not-if-